beling/book-pl/src/ch16-02-message-passing.md

 ### Sending Multiple Values and Seeing the Receiver Waiting

-The code in Listing 16-8 compiled and ran, but it didn’t clearly show us that two separate threads were talking to each other over the channel.
-In Listing 16-10 we’ve made some modifications that will prove the code in Listing 16-8 is running concurrently: the spawned thread will now send multiple messages and pause for a second between each message.
+The code in listing 16-8 compiled and ran, but it didn’t clearly show us that two separate threads were talking to each other over the channel.
+In listing 16-10 we’ve made some modifications that will prove the code in listing 16-8 is running concurrently: the spawned thread will now send multiple messages and pause for a second between each message.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-10/src/main.rs}}